-We originally reviewed the AirPods back in December.
-So having used them for a few months, what do we think now?
+We originally reviewed the AirPods back at their launch, so having used them for a few years, how do we feel about them now?

 They connect seamlessly – they are WAY better than our experience with the Beats Solo 3 Wireless – though not the Beats X - which also feature Apple’s W1 chip.